 Open House Helsinki is organised now for the 13th time.
 Exceptionally, all the tours are held outdoors or virtually, guided by architects and experts.
 Postponed from the spring, this year the event is held on 4–6 September as a part of Helsinki Design Week’s programme.
 In addition, Open House Helsinki will open its archives from all the previous years, making it possible for people to visit the locations independently, perhaps by foot or by bike.

-The programme includes two locations for which Archinfo Finland has produced the tours.
-The unique neighbourhoods dating back to the post-war reconstruction period, Marttila in Helsinki’s Pitäjänmäki district and Hepokalliontie in Jollas, were built of prefabricated wooden houses manufactured by Puutalo Oy, the story of which will be explored in the New Standards exhibition due to open next May in the Pavilion of Finland in Venice.
-The curators of the exhibition, Laura Berger, Kristo Vesikansa and Philip Tidwell, will guide the tours.
+The programme includes tours produced by Laura Berger, Kristo Vesikansa and Philip Tidwell, curators of the New Standards exhibition to be presented in the 17th International Architecture Exhibition of La Biennale di Venezia.
+The unique neighbourhoods dating back to the post-war reconstruction period, Marttila in Helsinki’s Pitäjänmäki district and Hepokalliontie in Jollas, were built of prefabricated wooden houses manufactured by Puutalo Oy, the story of which will be explored in the New Standards exhibition produced by Archinfo Finland, due to open next May in the Pavilion of Finland in Venice.
+The curators will be present to guide the tours.

 Read more about the exhibition on Archinfo Finland’s site via this link.